frizensami/singlang/README.md

 2. Go the command line den run the `stack build`.
 4. You faster test by running `stack exec singlang-exe < test-basic.lah` - liddat the "interpreter" run the codes inside `test-basic.lah`.

-## Status
+## Uncle I want more Singlang!
 Uncle release vee-one liao.
-Uncle release vee-two soon but he dowan pay his StarHub bill.
+Uncle release vee-two soon but he cannot pay his StarHub bill.
 Everyday play 4D then DBS tell him only got $2.27 left.
 Maybe can take money from CPF...

+## How to help you Uncle?
+You go the "issues" there and tell Uncle what to put into Singlang.